maxklimen/maxklimen-aws-transfer/docs/architecture-diagram.md

 # Architecture Diagram

-This is a text representation of the architecture.
-Replace this with an actual diagram before final submission.
+**TODO:** Before final submission, convert this text diagram to an actual PNG image using a tool like draw.io, Lucidchart, or AWS Architecture Icons.

 ```
 ┌───────────────┐     ┌────────────────┐     ┌────────────────┐     ┌───────────────┐